keywordsalad/thisfieldwas.green/site/_drafts/reasons-why-my-website-is-offline.md

 ## Tinfoil hat time!

 This sudden urge to self host is impulsed by the advent of [GitHub Copilot](https://copilot.github.com/).
 The concept of it sure spooks the hell out of me.
-Not the idea that my professional role as a software engineer has now become so fungible that I can be replaced by a machine, I feel that is inevitable regardless, but that this event hastens us toward an economic singularity.
+Not the idea that my professional role as a software engineer has now become so fungible that I can be replaced by a machine, I feel that is inevitable regardless, but perhaps I feel an uncomfortable rumble of an economic ripple effect.

 ### My revulsion is more nuanced than replacement